 This roasted cabbage is super easy to make and tastes even better than boiled cabbage.
-When I was a kid boiled cabbage was not something I wanted to see at dinner.
+When I was a kid boiled cabbage was not something I wanted to see on the dinner table.
 Years ago, I started roasting cabbage and to say it made me feel differently about the vegetable would be an understatement.
-I like the slightly charred edges and a squeeze of lemon juice.
-So good!
+I love the slightly charred edges along with a squeeze of lemon juice.

 1 cabbage, cut into chunks